samanthangsy/codewords/Weekly Diary/04/readme.md

 ## "PRIMER"

 ### PART 1: CODING
 In this session, we learnt about 'function preload'.
 Where you import web based assets (images/fonts/external resources or libraries etc) in the sketch and declare these under this function.
+Karen led us through tutorials to set [type sizes](https://samanthangsy.github.io/codewords/Weekly%20Diary/04/typetest), create [spinning texts](https://samanthangsy.github.io/codewords/Weekly%20Diary/04/Accidental_String_Nuggie_Art) and include [fade](https://samanthangsy.github.io/codewords/Weekly%20Diary/04/Spinning_Text_with_fade/).

-note: cmd+k is the shortcut to go to the data folder ** single quote vs double quote
+note: cmd+k is the shortcut to go to the data folder

 ### PART 2: GITHUB